-There will be a total of 100 questions which are divided in a comprehensive way among the three sections.
-Questions will be of MCQ and non- MCQ based nature, so students need to improve their typing speed along with the analytical thinking ability.
-Total marks for CAT 2018 exam are 300 and students need to prepare for the same by following the guidelines defined for CAT 2018 syllabus.
+There will be a total of 100 questions distributed among the three sections according to CAT Exam Pattern.
+Questions are of both MCQ and Non- MCQ based nature, so students must work on improving their speed along with analytical thinking ability.
+Total marks allotted for CAT 2018 exam are 300 and students are advised to carefully analyze all the key topics from CAT 2018 Syllabus to maximize scoring opportunities..

 Latest Application Form Available 2018

-- CAT 2018 syllabus is divided into three heads namely QA (Quantitaive Aptitude), DILR (Data Interpretation and Logical Reasoning) and VA (Verbal ability).
+- CAT 2018 syllabus is divided into three heads namely QA (Quantitative Aptitude), DILR (Data Interpretation and Logical Reasoning) and VA (Verbal ability).

-- CAT 2018 syllabus for QA sections includes Number system, arithmetic, algebra, geometry, permutation & combination and probability as important topics.
+- CAT 2018 syllabus for QA sections included Number system, arithmetic, algebra, geometry, permutation & combination and probability as important topics.

-- CAT 2018 syllabus for DILR has question type like data sufficiency, bar graph, tables, case- lets and pie charts which are considered important.
+- CAT 2018 syllabus for DI&LR had question type like data sufficiency, bar graph, tables, case- lets and pie charts which are considered important.

-- CAT 2018 syllabus for verbal ability section is very general in nature, there is no clear definition, however, questions can be divided into three broad categories namely Para Jumbles, Odd sentences and general English.
+- CAT 2018 syllabus for Verbal Ability section was again general in nature without any clear demarcation.
+However, questions can be divided into three broad categories namely Para Jumbles, Odd sentences and general English.

-As there is no difference or clear definition for the syllabus for CAT exam, so there are no changes that can be identified in the syllabus.
+As there is no difference or clear definition for the syllabus for CAT Exam, so there are no changes that can be anticipated in the syllabus.

 - There are 34 questions which have to be completed in 60 minutes.